Table of Contents

 There are a few things you can do to help your teenager get enough sleep.
 First, make sure they have a consistent sleep schedule and try to stick to it as closely as possible.
 Turn off televisions, computers, and radios an hour or two before bedtime, and avoid sleeping in too late without catching up on sleep during the day – teens tend to believe that they can catch up on missed sleep by taking a nap during the day.

 If your teen has trouble falling asleep, be sure to contact their doctor for advice.

 Why are teenagers so sleepy all the time?

 It’s no secret that teenagers are sleepy all the time.
 In fact, it’s so common that there’s a name for it: excessive sleepiness.
 But what causes this?
 And is it normal?

 There are a number of reasons why teenagers might be excessively sleepy during the day.
 For one, they may not be getting enough sleep at night.
 This can often be due to distractions like phones and television, which keep them up later than they should be.
-Additionally, teens may have trouble falling asleep because of delayed sleep phase syndrome- a condition where their natural sleep schedule is out of sync with school hours.
+Additionally, teens may have trouble falling asleep quickly because of delayed sleep phase syndrome- a condition where their natural sleep schedule is out of sync with school hours.

 Another possible reason for daytime sleepiness is narcolepsy- a disorder characterized by sudden attacks of deep sleep.
 Teens with narcolepsy often fall asleep in class or while driving.